alpsberry/tri/README.md

 Changelog
 --------
+> May 27
+* throw exceptions to gain better control of runtime error
+* modified the output format in *.output
+>
 > May 21
 * correct the edge integral part, now deal with mesh with hanging nodes correctly
 * code style formatted